-In the last great conflict between the church of Christ and her enemies, before the commencement of the glorious time of the church's peace and reft, the kings of the earth, and the whole world, are represented as gathered together, and then the feventh angel pours out his vial into the air, which limits that kingdom that Satan has, as god of this world, in its utmost extent; -and that kingdom is reprefented as utterly over-In another description of that great battle, Christ is represented as riding forth, having on his head many crowns, and on his vesture and on his thigh a name written, KING OF KINGS AND LORD OF LORDS.
-Which we may well suppose fignifies, that he is now going to that conquest, whereby he fhall fet up a kingdom, in which he shall be king of kings, in a far more extensive manner than either the Babylonish, Persian, Grecian, or Roman monarchs were. angel appears standing in the sun, that overlooks the whole world, calling on all the fowls that fly in the midst of heaven, to come and eat the flesh of kings, &c.
-And in confequence of the great victory Christ gains at that time, an angel comes down from heaven, having the key of the bottomless pit, and a great chain in his hand, and lays hold on the devil, and binds him, and casts him into the bottomless pit, and shuts him up, and fets a feal upon him, that he should deceive the nations no more.
-Satan's being disposfessed of that highest monarchy on earth. the Roman empire, and cast out, in the time of Constantine, is represented by his being cast down from heaven to the earth: but now there is fomething far beyond that; he is cast out of the earth, and is shut up in hell, and confined to that alone, fo that he has no place left him in this world of mankind, high or low.
+In the last great conflict between the church of Christ and her enemies, before the commencement of the glorious time of the church's peace and rest, The kings of the earth, and the whole world, are represented as gathered together, Rev. xvi.
+14, and then the "seventh angel pours out his vial into the air," which limits that kingdom that Satan has, as god of this world, in its utmost extent; and that kingdom is represented as utterly overthrown, yer.
+17, &c.
+And in another description of that great battle, chap. xix.
+Christ is represented as riding forth, having on his head many crowns, and on his vesture and on his thigh a name written, King of Kings, and Lord of Lords.
+Which we may well suppose signifies, that he is now going to that conquest, whereby he shall set up a kingdom, in which he shall be King of Kings, in a far more extensive manner than either the Babylonish, Persian, Crecian, or Roman monarchs were.
+And in ver.
+17, and following, "an angel anpears standing in the sun, that overlooks the whole world, calling on all the fowls that fly in the midst of heaven, to come and eat the flesh of kings," &c.
+And in consequence of the great victory Christ gains at that time, an angel comes down from heaven, having the key of the bottomiess hit, and a great chain in his hand, and lays hold on the devil, and binds him, and casts him into the bottomless hit, and shuts him up, and vety a seal upon him, that he should deceive the nations no more.
+Satan, being dispossessed of that highest monarchy on earth, the Roman empire, and cast out in the time of Constantine, is represented chap, xii, by his being cast down from heaven to the earth: But now there is something far beyond that; he is cast out of the earth, and is shut up in hell, and confined to that alone, so that he has no place left him in this world of mankind, high nor low.

-Now will any be fo unreasonable as to say, that all these things do not signify more than that one third part of the world should be brought into the church of Christ, beyond which it cannot be pretended that the Chriftian religion has ever yet reached, in its greatest extent?
-Those countries, which belonged to the Roman empire, that were brought to the profession of Christianity, after the reign of Constantine, are but a small part of what the habitable world now is; as to extent of ground, they altogether bear, I suppose, no greater proportion to it, than the land of Canaan did to the Roman empire. -And our Redeemer, in his kingdom of grace, has hitherto possessed but a little part of the world, in its most slourishing state, fince arts are arisen to their greatest height, and a very great part of the world is but lately discovered, and much remains undiscovered to this day.
+Now will any be so unreasonable as to say, that all these things do not signify more than that one third part of the world should be brought into the church of Christ; beyond which it cannot be pretended that the Christian religion has ever yet reached, in its greatest extent?
+Those countries, which belonged to the Roman empire, that were brought to the profession of Christianity, after the reign of Constantine, are but a small part of what the habitable world now is; as to extent of ground, they all together bear, I suppose, no greater proportion to it, than the land of Canaan did to the Roman empire.
+And our Redeemer in his kingdom of grace has hitherto possessed but a little part of the world, in its most flourishing state, since arts are risen to their greatest height; and a very great part of the world is but lately discovered, and much remains undiscovered to this day.

-These things make it very evident, that the main sulfilment of those prophecies that speak of the glorious advancement of Christ's kingdom on earth, is still to come.
+These things make it very evident, that the main fulfilment of those prophecies, that speak of the glorious advancement of Christ's kingdom on earth, is still to come.